 I know them now, the angles and planes of their faces, their shy aspirations of learning English, or computers.

 And because I know them, I worry.
 If their kids are eating today.
-If my language teacher, who walked on swollen legs, made it to the safety of another village.
-Each time an unofficial manifest is passed along from a nearby town, I scan the list for her name.
-It's never there, but I'm still looking.
+About my language teacher, who walked on swollen legs, and made it to the safety of the jungle across the river.
+Each time we get another update, I scan every tiny face in the pictures to see if she’s still there.

 Will you pray with us for peace?
 For healing?
 Our friends want so much to go home and rebuild their lives.